Medical Billing and Coding Certifications

 Certified inpatient coders (CIC) work at hospitals processing new patients’ personal and medical data.
 They work in four coding systems, including ICD-10-CM and ICD-10-PCS.
 The exam includes multiple-choice and fill-in-the-blank questions.
 Workers renew their certification by earning 40 continuing education units (CEUs) every two years.

-After passing the certified professional coder exam, you get a CPC-A designation, which is an apprenticeship status.
-You can only get the “A” removed from your designation after completing two years of coding experience.
 To advance to a CPC, you must submit two letters of recommendation, including one from a previous employer.
 You can get one year of work experience for a completed CPC-A Practicode online program and 80 contact hours for a coding course.

-If you have experience in anatomy, medical terminology, anatomy, pathophysiology, and ICD-10-CM diagnosis codes, you can specialize as certified risk adjustment coder (CRC) to develop risk scores for patients.
+If you have experience in anatomy, medical terminology, anatomy, pathophysiology, and ICD-10-CM diagnosis codes, you can specialize as a certified risk adjustment coder (CRC) to develop risk scores for patients.
 The exam costs $399.
-You'll get up to four hours to answer 100 multiple-choice questions either online or in person.
+You’ll get up to four hours to answer 100 multiple-choice questions either online or in person.
 According to AAPC, 80% of students pass the exam on the first try.
-Exam preparation courses start at $1,699.
+Exam preparation courses start at $1,499.

 Specialty Certifications in Medical Billing and Coding